andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 ### What lifecycle methods are part of the foreground lifecycle?
 onResume(), onPause()

 <u>Background:</u> The Activity is in front of all others Activities during this time.
-The user can interacting with the Activity.
+The user can interact with the Activity.

 ### What are the four essential states of an Activity?